Skip to content

 `

-6. Disable PHP Execution in Uploads Folder
+6. Disable PHP Execution in the Uploads Folder

 <FilesMatch “\.php$”>